ekoontz/gameserver/resources/public/osm/README.md

     osm2pgsql -p rome -s -U verbcoach -d verbcoach -H localhost ~/Downloads/rome_italy.osm

+another example:

+    osm2pgsql -d florence -H localhost -p florence  ~/Downloads/florence_italy.osm

+## Flags

+ -p prefix for created tables
+ -s "(--slim) Store temporary data in the database.
+This greatly
+                        reduces the RAM usage but is much slower.
+This switch is required if you want to update with --append later."

 # Do a query:

     SELECT name,ST_AsGeoJson(way) FROM rome_polygon WHERE name='Sallustiano';